top of page

 The stress induced by the constant presence of swimmers and boats can also have negative effects on the health of whale sharks.
 Increased levels of cortisol, a stress hormone, can weaken their immune system and make them more susceptible to diseases and parasites.

-Displacement of Natural Behaviors
+Displacement of Natural Behaviours

 Challenges of Management and Conservation